will-gg/craftsmanship/README.md

 13. Ask yourself questions all the time: what’s this classes's job in life...who’s calling this method and why.
 Could things be better/simpler by moving a field to another class, can I reduce the scope?
 14. Build your spring in a config class where possible.
 It simplifies the magic going on underneath and allows you to see how assembly ought to be.
 It also keeps Java class pure.
 (Free of spring).
 15. Hexagonal architecture is good
 16. Use the tell don’t ask principle.
-If you’re poking a class for info twice - it’s a code smell.
+If you’re poking a class for info  - it’s a code smell.
 17. Use clean code principles.
 Know them.

 ### Thoughts on tests